BitcoinDesign/Guide/guide/contribute/review.md

 ### Identifying what to review

 A change is proposed in a form of a pull request[^1].
-To preview a list of all proposals visit this [link](https://github.com/bitcoinDesign/Guide/pulls) or go to bitcoin Design Guide [repository](https://github.com/bitcoinDesign/Guide/) and click on the `Pull requests` tab.
+To preview a list of all proposals visit this [link](https://github.com/BitcoinDesign/Guide/pulls) or go to Bitcoin Design Guide [repository](https://github.com/BitcoinDesign/Guide/) and click on the `Pull requests` tab.

 Pull requests with the `Draft` status, or marked as **WIP (Work in progress)**, usually require structural feedback and do not need a thorough evaluation yet.
 If the WIP pull request description doesn't specify the required feedback type, feel free to ask the author by leaving a comment.